IjeomaOnuorah/Energy-Market-Resilience-Metrics-With-Python/README.md

 import seaborn as sns
 import numpy as np
 ```

+### Exploratory Data Analysis (EDA):
+- Explore historical trends, market dynamics, and key variables using Python.
+Identify patterns, outliers, and anomalies in the data using Python.
+- Optimization Strategies: Develop pricing and production optimization strategies based on data analysis using Python.
+Implement strategies to adapt to changing market conditions using Python.
+- Infrastructure Upgrade: Identify technology gaps and implement infrastructure upgrades for improved efficiency using Python.
+Integrate real-time monitoring and reporting systems using Python.
+- Resilience Planning: Create a comprehensive resilience plan in Python, outlining response procedures for various disruptions.Conduct simulations and stress tests using Python to evaluate the effectiveness of the plan.

 ## Sample Visualizations
 ### 1. Energy Demand, Production and Consumption Trends